Neurofeedback Therapy for Addiction Treatment

 Over two decades of experience with neurofeedback shows a good success rate for addiction treatment.
 If success is elusive or the gains are not permanent, there is usually a cause which needs to be addressed.
 Neurofeedback works for most people battling substance abuse problems because the human brain is designed to learn and acquire new skills.
 Yet, it is important to have realistic expectations and not be discouraged by slow progress.

-For most recovering addicts, the outcome from neurofeedback techniques exceeds their expectations.
+For most recovering addicts, the outcome of neurofeedback techniques exceeds their expectations.
 In fact, for people with low expectations to begin with, the results can feel almost miraculous.
 The changes brought about by EEG biofeedback are, in fact, not miraculous but simply a harnessing of the incredible power of the human brain to adapt and recover function.